John Wick: Chapter 4: Sequel

 A fifth film was originally intended to be shot back-to-back with Chapter 4.
 However, by March 2021, after the COVID-19 pandemic affected production on the fourth film, these plans were no longer moving forward, with the Chapter 4s ending being reworked to conclude the series with Wick's fate.
 Stahelski said that the reason he and Reeves abandoned plans for a sequel was his skepticism over his ability to "deliver two uniquely special experiences".
 Lionsgate initially demurred at the duo's plan to retire Reeves's character, but eventually acquiesced.
 Although Stahelski and Reeves insisted that Wick was dead, Lionsgate president Joe Drake later hinted at the possibility of a fifth film due to Chapter 4s "astonishing" box office, while Stahelski stated he was open to a sequel.
 In May 2023, Lionsgate president Joe Drake confirmed to investors that a fifth film was in development.
 In December 2024, Reeves expressed interest in a fifth film, but was unsure of the physical challenges the role required.
 In March 2025, Reeves insisted the character was dead, implying his disinterest in reprising the role again.

 On April 1, 2025, Lionsgate chair Adam Fogelson announced at CinemaCon that the studio is developing a fifth film with Stahelski and Reeves.

 Spin-offs

-Prior to Lance Reddick's death in March 2023, Reeves, McShane, and Reddick reprised their respective roles as Wick, Winston, and Charon in film Ballerina (2025), a spin-off to the John Wick films set between the events of Chapter 3 and Chapter 4.
+Prior to Lance Reddick's death in March 2023, Reeves, McShane, and Reddick reprised their respective roles as Wick, Winston, and Charon in the film Ballerina (2025), a spin-off to the John Wick films set between the events of Chapter 3 and Chapter 4.
 Also in development was a spin-off television series entitled The Continental: From the World of John Wick, which featured younger versions of several John Wick characters.
 Yen has expressed interest in a spin-off centered on Caine, which was eventually announced on May 15, 2024, with filming set to start in Hong Kong in 2025.